 - Cannot irritate skin, be corrosive to the eyes or cause illness or injury when inhaled, swallowed or absorbed

 - Cannot contain 2-butoxyethanol, alkylphenol ethoxylates, phalalates, heavy metals, optical brighteners or ozone-depleting compounds

 - Cannot contain ingredients determined to be mutagenic by the UN

 - Cannot contain ingredients considered reproductive toxins by the State of California Safe Drinking Water and Toxic Enforcement Act of 1986

 - Cannot contain any chemical considered carcinogenic by the International Agency for Research on Cancer, the National Toxicology Program and the EPA

 - Performs at least as well as a conventional product

-Pest control at CHA should be undertaken through an Integrated Pest Management (IPM) program where a variety of techniques are used to try and control pests.
+Pest control at CHA is undertaken through an Integrated Pest Management (IPM) program where a variety of techniques are used to try to control pests.
 CHA promotes prevention before all other methods.

-- As an arboretum we must take procedures to insure our trees are healthy.
-The Emerald Ash Borer is highly destructive to our native Ash trees, therefore CHA must treat these trees once a year with an insecticide labeled for the targeted pest, and used according to label specifications.
+- As an arboretum, we must take procedures to insure our trees are healthy.
+The Emerald Ash Borer is highly destructive to our native Ash trees; therefore CHA must treat these trees once a year with an insecticide labeled for the targeted pest, used according to label specifications.

 Triple R Philosophy (Reduce, Reuse, Recycle)